fileds/fsresume/README.txt

 A simple resume based on minipages.

-The functionality is intentionally minimal to allow for user modification.
+Use the compress_resume.sh to generate a compressed resume.

 I hope you like it!